Codecademy/docs/content/css/concepts/pseudo-classes/pseudo-classes.md

 ---
 Title: 'Pseudo-classes'
-Description: A pseudo-class is a keyword added to selectors that specifies a special state of the selected element(s).
+Description: 'A pseudo-class is a keyword added to selectors that specifies a special state of the selected element(s).'
 Subjects:
   - 'Web Development'
   - 'Web Design'